 The public health reporting objective requires Eligible Professionals to demonstrate active engagement with a public health agency to submit electronic health data from CEHRT (Certified Electronic Health Records Technology).
-The public health reporting objective contains four measure options.
-In Program Year 2017, all Eligible Professionals must do one of the following:
+The public health reporting objective contains five measure options.
+Measure 3 - Electronic Case Reporting is available to Eligible Professionals in Program Year 2018, but it is not required.
+In Program Year 2018, all Eligible Professionals must do one of the following:

-- Meet two of four measure options - Meet fewer than two measures and satisfy the exclusion criteria for all other measure options - Satisfy the exclusion criteria for all four measure options
+- Meet two or more of the five measure options - Meet fewer than two measures and satisfy the exclusion criteria for all other measure options, not including Measure 3- Electronic Case Reporting - Satisfy the exclusion criteria for all four measure options, not including Measure 3 Electronic Case Reporting